 You’ve maxed out federal student loans, now what?

-As a last resort, you could look into private student loans.
-Private loans aren’t ideal because they typically have higher interest rates and carry fewer benefits than federal loans.
+As a last resort, you could look into the best private student loans.
+Private loans should be considered after federal loans because they typically have higher interest rates and carry fewer benefits.
 However, you can most likely take one out in the middle of the semester if you’re eligible.

 You will most likely need a cosigner with a good credit score to qualify, but you might be able to find some student loans without a cosigner.